 Basically, if Facebook sees ad networks as their golden ticket to monetization, they’re sadly mistaken.
 As more and more advertisements invade the network, users will start to get increasingly frustrated and begin leaving the network.
 As more users leave the network, Facebook will be put under pressure to reduce operational overhead, resulting in the downward spiral that the Fortune 500 telecoms faced.

 Albert Einstein once made the famous statement “Insanity is doing the same thing, over and over again, but expecting different results.”
-Unless Facebook is able to find alternative revenue streams, their share price might be sitting at $25/share (or worse) for a long time.
+Unless Facebook is able to find alternative revenue streams, their share price might be sitting at $25 – $35/ share (or worse) for a long time.
 What they need to find is the way to align their business mission with the entertainment and information sharing activities of their users.

-Just my $.02, here…I’d love to hear what others think about Facebook as a publicly traded company!
+Just my $.02, here…I’d love to hear what others think about Facebook and Twitter as a publicly traded companies!
 Feel free to leave a comment with your thoughts or constructive criticism.

 *Wall Street image courtesy of ToonariPost on Flickr via Creative Commons